cellml/libcellml/README.rst

 Continuous Integration
 ----------------------

-libCellML makes use of :buildbot:`Buildbot<>` for continuous integration testing, all code is run through the test suite when a pull request is created or added to.
+libCellML makes use of `Buildbot <https://buildbot.net/>`_  for continuous integration testing, all code is run through the test suite when a pull request is created or added to.
-More information on how :buildbot:`Buildbot<>` is integrated in to the development process is available from the documentation at https://libcellml.org/.
+More information on how `Buildbot <https://buildbot.net/>`_  is integrated in to the development process is available from the documentation at https://libcellml.org/.

 Contribute
 ----------